|Nutrition Facts (per serving)|

 A classic accompaniment for steak, creamed spinach goes well with any meat, fish or poultry, like roasted chicken.
 It also makes a nice addition to pasta dishes such as macaroni and cheese and spaghetti and blends beautifully with other vegetables like parsnips and potatoes.

-Even those who claim to dislike spinach will find it hard to turn down a batch of this warm, gooey—and healthy—green.
+Even those who claim to dislike spinach will find it hard to turn down a batch of this warm and delicious green when prepared this way.

 In a large, heavy-bottomed pot (such as an enameled Dutch oven), heat the spinach leaves over medium-high heat.
 You can add a small amount of water to the pot before adding the spinach, but the leaves will steam in their own liquid as they cook.
 Stir with a wooden spoon to keep everything moving.